✔ No account fees or minimums ✔ Up to 3.80% APY

 Tips for Using a Savings Account to Make Payments

-You can, however, set up a small number of automatic transfers out of your savings account.
-Follow these tips:
+Here’s how to set up automatic transfers out of your savings account:

 • Have your account details handy.
 Double-check your account and routing numbers to make sure you are transferring funds out of the right account.